martinberlin/Remora/README.md

 **x**[coordinate] Light only one Led to last color and leave it on.
 Ex. ;x1 will light the first led on the stripe

 **X**[coordinate] Light only one Led and fade in 100ms to black

+For some Orca examples please refer to docs/*.orca.

 **Switch to pure colors without doing any animation**